kidonkey/Memoria-Irreversible/README.md

 There are some demo files in the data folder to try it out.

 ## Soon
-A more detailed explanaition of the usage of the system!
+A more detailed description of the system!